The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Introduction

 \section{Introduction}

-Most modern large particle physics experiments, such as ATLAS~\cite{ATLAS:2008xda} and CMS~\cite{CMS:2008xjf} at CERN's Large Hadron Collider (LHC), use plastic scintillator for particle detection due to its low cost and large light yield.
-However, scintillators are subject to radiation damage, reducing their light yield~\cite{Zorn:1992qn,osti_22979632}.
-For example, the CMS endcap hadronic calorimeter scintillating tiles had light output reduction of up to 25\% in the 2017 LHC run of 50\fbinv~\cite{CMS:2020mce}, corresponding to a dose of approximately 1.5\unit{kGy}.
-Scintillators in hadron calorimeters at experiments at future accelerators such as FCC-hh could receive doses up to 8\unit{kGy} or even 1\unit{MGy}~\cite{Aleksa:2019pvl}.
-Studies of radiation effects on the transmission of light in plastic scintillators have been presented, for example, in Ref.~\cite{Liao:2015zsa}.
-This study presents a continuation of the attempt to find a solution to the decreased light yield of the plastic scintillators in the CMS hadronic endcap calorimeter.
+Modern large-scale particle physics experiments at high center-of-mass energies, such as ATLAS~\cite{ATLAS:2008xda} and CMS~\cite{CMS:2008xjf} at the Large Hadron Collider (LHC) facility at CERN, use plastic scintillators for particle detection due to their low cost and large light yield.
+However, scintillators are subject to radiation damage, reducing their light yield~\cite{Zorn:1992qn,osti_22979632} over the time scale of the experiment.
+For example, the scintillating tiles in the endcap hadronic calorimeter (HE) of the CMS detector had a reduction of light output up to about 25\% after the 2017 LHC operation, which corresponded to an integrated luminosity of 50\fbinv~\cite{CMS:2020mce} of proton-proton collisions, and a dose of approximately 1.5\unit{kGy}.
+It is anticipated that the scintillators in the hadron calorimeters for the proposed experiments at the future accelerators, such as FCC-hh, could receive doses up to 8\unit{kGy} or even 1\unit{MGy}~\cite{Aleksa:2019pvl}.
+Studies of the radiation effects on the transmission of light in plastic scintillators have been presented, for example, in Ref.~\cite{Liao:2015zsa}.
+This study presents a continuation of the attempt to find a solution to the decreased light yield of the plastic scintillators in the CMS hadronic endcap calorimeter, which covers the rapidity region of ${1.4<|\eta|<3}$, where ${\eta = -\ln\left(\tan\frac{\theta}{2}\right)}$ and $\theta$ is the polar angle, measured with respect to the beam line.